Sussex County, New Jersey: County government

+Alan Henderson (R, Lafayette Township, 2027).

 The commissioners appoint a County Administrator to oversee the day-to-day management of the county.
 The Administrator is Ron Tappan, whose three-year appointment expires December 31, 2025.
 Many services overseen by the county government overlap with those provided at the municipal level.
 The County government oversees and administers the following areas of responsibility: